Fulbright scholarships for master’s and doctoral programs

 - Academic transcripts/diplomas (certified translation into English of verified copies of original academic transcript and degree certificate – scanned and attached to the application);

-- Valid results from American standardized tests: TOEFL (required for all candidates) and GRE (required in most fields of study with the exception of MBA and Law) or GMAT (required for MBA and business-related programs);
+- Valid results from American standardized tests are an advantage: TOEFL (required for all candidates) and GRE (required in most fields of study with the exception of MBA and Law) or GMAT (required for MBA and business-related programs).
+Candidates, who have been nominated without valid test scores will receive free test vouchers for the relevant exams.

 An essay related to the topic of fighting intolerance, racism, and extremism in the modern world would be required by the Fulbright principal nominees, who are interested in the joint grant.